-Transformation of Old Jacksonville Highway South in Tyler, TX
+Transformation of Old Jacksonville Highway South

 The Old Jacksonville Highway area in southern Tyler is attracting residents, businesses and lots of attention thanks to a pair of new developments, the first of their kind in northeast Texas.